stulewisbrown/Static-Site-Build-Template-Project/README.md

 $ gulp
 ```

+BrowserSync is not set to open a new window everytime you 'build' (trust me, it gets annoying).
+So you'll need to navigate to the local address it gives you after running `gulp` (usually something like 'localhost:3000').
+After that, if you quit and re-run gulp, you will need to reload the page manually just for the first time.
+If you prefer opening a new tab every time, simply change `open: false` to `open: true` in the browsersync settings in gulpfile.js.

 **jekyll**

 As this is just a Jekyll project, you can use any of the commands listed in their [docs](http://jekyllrb.com/docs/usage/)